jenkinsci/scm-filter-branch-pr-plugin/README.md

 # Setup

-After installing this plugin four new options will appear in [Pipeline Multibranch Plugin][multibranch-pipeline] jobs for configuring branch filters.
+After installing this plugin two new options will appear in [Pipeline Multibranch Plugin][multibranch-pipeline] jobs for configuring branch/tag/pull request filters.
 In additional behaviors, click on Add and you'll see the following additional
 filters:

 ![Screenshot of filter config][screenshot-config]

 Choose only one filter.
 The filter will match branches and tags to be built.
-It will also match any pull request destination branch that matches a filtered branch to also be built as a pull request by the [Pipeline Multibranch Plugin][multibranch-pipeline] job.
+It will also match any pull request orgin branch or destination branch that matches a filter to also be built as a pull request by the [Pipeline Multibranch Plugin][multibranch-pipeline] job.

 # Configuring tag building

-This plugin supports filtering both for branches, pull requests destined for matched branches, **and tags**.
+This plugin supports filtering both for branches, pull requests originated or destined for matched branches, **and tags**.
 This plugin is meant to satisfy a typical tag-based development workflow.
 In order to build tags, tag discovery must be configured in addition to specifying matching tags.